florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/index.rst

 This component can be activated through the powertrain configuration file (PT file).
-The registered installation positions can be found at tank position options in :ref:`options <options-pemfc>`.
+The registered installation positions and polarization model option can be found at PEMFC position options and model fidelity options respectively in :ref:`options <options-pemfc>`.

 .. code-block:: yaml